katmore/fuggo-format/README.md

-# fuggo-template
+# fuggo-format
-Fuggo templating
+[The fuggo-format library](https://github.com/katmore/fuggo-format) (for PHP) contains utility features for output formatting, filtering, and templating.

 ## Legal
-"fuggo-template" is distributed under the terms of the [MIT license](LICENSE) or the [GPLv3](GPLv3) license.
+"fuggo-format" is distributed under the terms of the [MIT license](LICENSE) or the [GPLv3](GPLv3) license.

-Copyright (c) 2017-2019, Doug Bird.
+Copyright (c) 2018-2019, Doug Bird.
 All rights reserved.